pwitvoet/mess/scripting system.md

 ### Flags:
 Some entities use flags - various options that can be enabled or disabled.
 All of these options are stored together in a single number.
 Note that flag numbers start at 0, so `hasflag(flags, 0)` checks whether the first flag is enabled.

-- `none|number hasflag(number flags, number flag)`
+- `none|number hasflag(number flag, number? flags)`
     - Checks whether the specified flag is enabled in the given flags value.
 Returns either `none` (false) or `1` (true).
+    - If the `flags` argument is omitted, then the value of the `spawnflags` attribute of the parent entity is used as `flags`.
-- `number setflag(number flags, number flag, number? set)`
+- `number setflag(number flag, number? set, number? flags)`
     - Returns the given flags value, but with the specified flag enabled or disabled.
 If `set` is `0`, the flag will be disabled.
+    - If the `flags` argument is omitted, then the value of the `spawnflags` attribute of the parent entity is used as `flags`.
-Any other value for `set`, or not providing the `set` argument at all, will enable the flag.
+    - If the `set` argument is omitted, then it is set to 1 (which will enable the flag).

 ### Directories:
 The following functions are only available in entity rewrite rules.
 They are useful for locating template maps when rewriting custom entities to macro entities that must reference specific templates.